 Air Fryer Baked Potato

 - BBQ.
 A dash of BBQ sauce, pulled pork (or pork carnitas), cheddar cheese, and green onions.

 - Loaded.
-Go all out with some shredded cheese, bacon (or air fryer turkey bacon), sour cream (or Greek yogurt), and some chives.
+I make these for game days or when the football is on.
+Go all out with shredded cheese, bacon (or air-fried turkey bacon), sour cream (or Greek yogurt), and chives.

 - Chili stuffed.
 Nothing beats a heaping scoop of no bean chili or venison chili, then topped with sour cream, avocado, and again, cheese.

 - Vegan friendly.
-Top with some vegan plain yogurt, chopped vegan bacon (or vegan crumbled meat), and some vegan cheese.
+Top with vegan plain yogurt, chopped vegan bacon (or crumbled vegan meat), and vegan cheese.

 Frequently asked questions

 I don’t recommend removing the skins from the potatoes because they become crispy and keep the insides super fluffy.
-You can also remove the skins before eating.
+However, you can remove the skins before eating.

 No, you shouldn’t.
-When I oven-bake potatoes, I sometimes keep it on when doing a big batch, but I find with air frying, it actually softens the skin and reduces any chance of it being crispy.
-Just rub the butter/oil and salt and you are good to gho.
+When I oven-bake potatoes, I sometimes keep the oven on when doing a big batch, but I find that air-frying actually softens the skin and reduces any chance of it being crispy.
+Just rub the butter/oil and salt, and you are good to go.

 The cooking time depends on the size of your potatoes and the specific air fryer you use.
-I have a Phillips XXL air fryer, which takes about 30 minutes to cook a medium 8-ounce potato.
-You’ll know the potatoes are done once they pierce easily with a fork or reach an internal temperature of
+My main air fryer, a Phillips XXL air fryer, takes about 30 minutes to cook a medium 8-ounce potato.
+You’ll know the potatoes are done once they pierce easily with a fork or reach an internal temperature of 205°F.

+Air Fryer Baked Potato